-Italki is an online market place that connects language learners with language teachers for one-on-one language classes via video or audio chat.
+Italki is an online market place that connects language learners with teachers for one-on-one online language classes via video or audio chat.

-You can connect with language speakers from around the world and practice your speaking skills.
+You can connect with language speakers from around the world and practice your French speaking skills.
 There 350+ French teachers and tutors on Italki!
-In my opinion one on one language classes are the next best thing to practicing with native speakers.
+In my opinion one on one French lessons are the next best thing to practicing with native speakers.

 *with a purchase of $10 or more.
 After you complete your first lesson a credit of $10 will be added to your account

-There are countless French courses on the market, but I can honestly say that Rocket French easily stands out from the pack.
+There are countless French courses on the market, but I can honestly say that this course easily stands out from the pack.
 Few courses or programs can boast the well balanced and comprehensive approach that Rocket Languages uses.

 This concludes our Rocket French review.
-If you're looking for an effective French course that will take you anywhere from absolute beginner to intermediate, then you should definitely check out Rocket French!
+If you're looking for an effective course that will take you anywhere from absolute beginner to intermediate, then you should definitely check out Rocket French!
 As said before, there is a free trial available, so you take the course for a test run before paying anything!